Get Help

 - Extortionists deliberately exploit these fears

-This is important: Being extorted does not mean you did something wrong.
+This is important: Being extorted does not mean we did something wrong.

 Extortionists are criminals who manipulate people.
 They target people precisely because they know how to exploit shame, family expectations, and cultural values.